liyonghelpme/Bounce/README.md

 <h3>Abstract</h3>

-Bounce is a lightweight, fast, and open-source 3D physics engine for games; it simulates rigid bodies and supports general convex polyhedras.
+Bounce is a lightweight, fast, and open-source 3D physics engine for games.
+It simulates rigid bodies and supports general convex polyhedras.

-Bounce is released under the <b>zlib</b> license.

-<h3>Documentation</h3>
+<h3>Instructions</h3>

-The basic documentation can be reached using the following link:
+The basic instructions can be reached using the following link:

 https://irlans.files.wordpress.com/2015/07/bounce-doc.pdf